Take advantage of our Early Bird pricing to save over $100!

 Does Canada have the right policy ingredients to build a prosperous future based on innovation in the knowledge economy?
 Smart and generous investments in research have built a strong talent base that is attracting international attention from multinational firms.
 Yet efforts to diversify our economy to include more globally competitive firms in knowledge-based and R&D-intensive industry sectors have yielded disappointing results for decades.
 Our challenge is to figure out how to maintain our research and talent strength while adding new policies and programs to accelerate firm growth and increase the number of large Canadian-owned multinationals.

-The federal government has recently implemented a number of major initiatives to try to kickstart this process and galvanize Canada’s innovation ecosystem. including the six Economic Strategy Tables, Innovation Canada and Impact Canada, the Innovation Supercusters Initiative, the Accelerated Growth Service and the Venture Capital Catalyst Initiative.
+The federal government has recently implemented a number of major initiatives to try to kickstart this process and galvanize Canada’s innovation ecosystem, including the six Economic Strategy Tables, Innovation Canada and Impact Canada, the Innovation Superclusters Initiative, the Accelerated Growth Service and the Venture Capital Catalyst Initiative.
 A new skills strategy is in the works to address the critical need for talent.
 Policies around equity, diversity and inclusion (EDI) throughout the innovation ecosystem promise to expand Canada’s talent pipeline.

 By engaging business leaders more effectively and focusing on industry sectors where Canada has strengths, the policy community is aiming to ramp up the country’s innovation economy.
 At the same time, investments in basic and applied research, with added incentives for EDI, multidisciplinary research, industry-academic collaboration and international linkages are designed to maintain Canada’s talent strength.